NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 ### Research

-My research interests are centered around the interactions of model theory with algebra and number theory.
+My research is centered around the interactions of model theory with algebra and number theory.

 More precisely, recent work has been with o-minimality and its applications, and the algebra and model theory of valued fields.